Zelenksy rebuffs calls to cede territory to Russia - follow live

 President Zelensky meets US officials

-Ukrainian president Volodymyr Zelensky said he will not give up his country’s land in return for an end to the war with Russia.
+Ukrainian president Volodymyr Zelensky has said he will not give up his country’s land in return for an end to the war with Russia.

 Negotiations for a peace deal cannot resume until Russia demonstrates it is willing to move its troops and equipment back “to the position before 24 February” when Vladimir Putin ordered the invasion, Mr Zelensky said in a video address to the World Economic Forum in Davos.